asim/aslam/README.md

 This included the framework [Go Micro](https://go-micro.dev).
 The popularity of the project led to $2m in seed funding.

 Prior to that Asim worked at [Hailo](https://en.wikipedia.org/wiki/Hailo), helping bring to life v2 of Hailo's ambition of becoming a global ride hailing startup.
-This included their big rewrite towards a Go based microservices platform called H2O.
+This included their big rewrite towards a Go microservices platform called H2O.

 ### Contact